 Historically the main public space for the area and home to children’s playground Phoenix Park, this site however, has since fallen into ruin and until 2016 lay vacant and abandoned – creating a public eyesore and attracting a high volume of anti-social behaviour.

 We are exploring an incremental development process with this – allowing short term activity to connect with long-term aims.
 Our ambition is to ensure any work done on the site has long-lasting value and considers the future direction and use of this site.
+To find out more about Civic Street plans please visit:

 We have gone through a process of stripping back and developing a functional outdoor fabrication and events ‘yard’ on the site, including an accessible decking area and four permanent containers.